vfarcic/devops26/manuscript/17-progressive-delivery.md

 W> In some cases, the previous command may fail due to the order Helm applies CRD resources.
 If that happens, re-run the command again to fix the issue.

-I> Istio is resource heavy.
+I> Istio is resource-heavy.
 It is the reason why we increased the size of the VMs that compose our cluster.

-When installing Istio a new ingress gateway service is created.
+When installing Istio, a new Ingress gateway service is created.
 It is used for sending all the incoming traffic to services based on Istio rules (`VirtualServices`).
-This achieves a similar functionality as the one provided by Ingress.
-While Ingress has the advantage of being simple it is also very limited in its capabilities.
+That achieves a similar functionality as the one provided by Ingress.
+While Ingress has the advantage of being simple, it is also very limited in its capabilities.
 Istio, on the other hand, allows us to create advanced rules for incoming traffic, and that's what we'll need for canary deployments.

 For now, we need to find the external IP address of the Istio Ingress gateway service.
-We can get it from the the output of the `jx create addon istio` command.
+We can get it from the output of the `jx create addon istio` command.
 But, given that I don't like copying and pasting outputs, we'll use the commands that follow to retrieve the address and store it in environment variable `ISTIO_IP`.

 Just as with Ingress, the way to retrieve the IP differs depending on whether you're using EKS or some other Kubernetes flavor.